US tells Russia it will not rejoin Open Skies arms control pact | DW | 28.05.2021

 Russia on Friday said it was "disappointed" with the US decision not to reenter the "Open Skies Treaty," which allows inspection flights over member countries' territories to monitor military activities.

-The US State Department on Thursday said it had informed Russia of the decision following a review of Moscow's compliance with the pact.
+The United States State Department on Thursday said it had informed Russia of the decision following a review of Moscow's compliance with the pact.

 The US officially pulled out of the treaty in November 2020 during the last months of former President Donald Trump's term in office.
 Moscow had hoped that President Joe Biden's administration would reverse the decision.